-Price component

-Prices

-Pricing principles

-means, in relation to the supply of electricity distribution services, the distribution pricing principles as published by the Electricity Commission in March 2010, adopted by the Electricity Authority, and amended by the Electricity Authority from time to time means a decision made by the Directors of the EDB on the EDB's plans or strategy to amend or develop prices in the future, and recorded in writing means the primary reason for a decision to incur a cost in the year the cost was incurred or forecast to be incurred.

-Pricing strategy

-Primary driver

-For example, an asset may be relocated at the request of a third party and, at the same time, capacity on the asset increased to take account of expected future demand.
-If it is the third party request that required the asset to be relocated at that time, then the expenditure on assets would be allocated to asset relocation.
-If the deadline for relocating the asset was not imminent, but the project had to be completed to allow for the increase in capacity, then the expenditure on assets would be allocated to system growth.

-Where there is more than one driver for a cost, and the cost is a significant proportion of operational expenditure or expenditure on assets, expenditure may be apportioned between expenditure categories according to the relative importance of each driver to the decision, or the project divided into cost categories means the Electricity Distribution Information Disclosure Determination 2012 [2012] NZCC 22,as published on 1 October 2012

-Principal determination

-Proxy asset allocator

-Proxy cost allocator

-Publicly disclose

-means to-

-- (a) disclose the information to the public on the Internet at the EDB's usual publicly accessible website; - (b) make copies of the information available for inspection by any person during ordinary office hours, at the principal office of the EDB making the public disclosure and - (c) within 10 working days of being requested to do so by any person, provide that person with a copy of the information, either by post or for collection (during ordinary office hours) from that principal office, whichever the person prefers; and - (d) within 5 working days after the information is disclosed to the public, provide a copy of the information to the Commission in the form that it is disclosed to the public and in an electronic format that is compatible with Microsoft Excel or Microsoft Word (as the case may be), and public disclosure and publicly disclosing have corresponding meanings in relation to expenditure, means expenditure on assets where the primary driver is the need to meet improved security and/or quality of supply standards.
-This may include expenditure to-
+(iv) EDB's obligations and responsibilities (if any) consumers in the even the supply of electricit lines services to consu is interrupted t that y Price component means the various tariffs, fees and charges that constitute the components of the total price pa or payable, by a consumer Prices has the meaning given in the IM determination า Pricing principles means, in relation to the supply of electricity distribution services , the distribution pricing principles as published by the Electricity Commission in March 2010, adopted by the Electricity Authority, and amended by the Elect Authority from time to time tricity Pricing strategy means a decision made by the Directors of the on the EDB's plans or strategy to amend or dev prices in the future, and recorded in writing Primary driver means the primary reason for a decision to inco cost in the year the cost was incurred or foreca be incurred.
+For example, an asset may be relocated at the request of a third party and, at the same time, capacity on the asset increased to take account expected future demand.
+If it is the third party request that required the asset to be relocated that time, then the expenditure on assets wou allocated to asset relocation .
+If the deadline fo relocating the asset was not imminent, but the project had to be completed to allow for the increase in capacity, then the expenditure on a would be allocated to system growth . l at Ild be or the c expe may cates each Where there is more than one driver for a cost, and the cost is a significant proportion of operational expenditure or expenditure on assets , expenditure may be apportioned between expenditure categories according to the relative importance of each driver to the decision, or the project divided into cost categories Principal determination Discl means the Electricity Distribution Information Disclosure Determination 2012 [2012] NZCC 22, as published on 1 October 2012 Proxy asset allocator has t has the meaning given in the IM Determination Proxy cost allocator has t has the meaning given in the IM Determination Publicly disclose mea (a) (b) (c) disclose the information to the public on the Internet at the EDB's usual publicly accessible website; make copies of the information available for inspection by any person during ordinary office hours, at the principal office of the EDB making the public disclosure and within 10 working days of being requested to do so by any person, provide that person with a copy of the information, either by post or for collection (during ordinary office hours) from that principal office, whichever the person prefers; and within 5 working days after the information is disclosed to the public, provide a copy of the information to the Commission in the form that it is disclosed to the public and in an electronic format that is compatible with ممط Microsoft Excel or Microsoft Word (as the case may be), and public disclosure and publicly disclosing have corresponding meanings

-Q